notN1CHO/Discord-OGP/README.md

 > Link your discord account with your Open Game Panel account using username and password.

 - Creating users
-> This feature, creates new users in OGP from Discord.
+> Add new users in OGP from Discord.

 - Creating game servers
-> You can create a samp or mta sa server in OGP from Discord.
+> You can create a game server in OGP using bot's slash command from Discord.
 Supporting only MTA:SA, SA:MP, Minecraft, VC:MP, Team Speak 3 on the last OGP version (For Minecraft, VC:MP and TeamSpeak3 you may need to add more functions to make it works).

 - Cloning servers
-> If you don't like a feature, you can easily delete the file.
+> Cloning existing servers, If you didn't like this feature, you can easily delete the file.

 - Fast and easy to use.
-> Free project and easy to use it and control your OGP from Discord.
+> Free project and easy to use it and controlling your OGP from Discord.
 ------------------------------------------------------------------------------------------------------------
 ### 📝 **If you have any other improvement ideas or questions, just ask me on Discord or join our Discord server !**